mengqingren/VTwins.Linux/README.md

 - `-u`: higher percentage of shuffle pairs
 - `-c`: p value cutoff of `Incre.aveRank.P` and `Decre.aveRank.P`

+**Note:** if the sample pairs are less than 10, if will return nothing.

 ### Output
 - **Decre.aveRank.P** : P value based on averange rank.
 Generally, to confirm the significant features, we usually use variable `Decre.aveRank.P` to evaluate the disease-enriched features and `Incre.aveRank.P` to evaluate the control enriched features.
 - **Incre.aveRank.P** : P value based on averange rank.
 Generally, to confirm the significant features, we usually use variable `Decre.aveRank.P` to evaluate the disease-enriched features and `Incre.aveRank.P` to evaluate the control enriched features.